Leading Causes of Fires - How to Avoid

 - Practice good housekeeping techniques in the lab/office/work area.

-- Inspect wires for possible damage and replace as needed.
+- Inspect wires for possible damage and replace them as needed.